 Secrets of Easy Exercise

 Every day you eat food to fuel yourself (measured in calories).
 Then you burn that fuel living your life, says James Levine, MD, in his book Move a Little, Lose a Lot.
 Getting up, chewing your breakfast, walking to class, and brushing your teeth all burn calories.
-Eating more calories than you burn can lead to unhealthy weight gain, which can lead to feeling lousy and major health problems, even in teens.
+When you eat more calories than you burn, it can lead to unhealthy weight gain, and that can make you feel lousy and cause major health problems, even in teens.

 Levine says that when you sit for a long time (like on the couch while you study or play video games), your body “switches off” some of its fat-burning.
 For example, enzymes that help break down fat in your blood go into hibernation if you're too still for too long.
 That means these fats -- one of the major triggers of dangerous heart disease -- build up in your blood.

 It may seem like you don’t have to worry about that until you’re older, but research shows that all-day sitting raises the risk of heart disease in both old and young people.
 A study found that less sitting and more movement during the day lowers the risk of heart disease for both couch potatoes and regular exercisers.